Skip to contents

 plot_standard_curve_analyte(plate, analyte_name = "RBD_wuhan", data_type = "Avg Net MFI")

-This plot may be used to assess the quality of the standard curve and anticipate some of the potential issues with the data.
-For instance, if we plotted the standard curve for the analyte, ME we could notice that the Median value of the sample with a dilution of 1/25600 is abnormally large, which may indicate a problem with the data.
+This plot may be used to assess the standard curve’s quality and anticipate some potential issues with the data.
+For instance, if we plotted the standard curve for the analyte, ME, we could notice that the Median value of the sample with RAU of 39.06 is abnormally large, which may indicate a problem with the data.

 plot_standard_curve_analyte(plate, analyte_name = "ME")